toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_2.md

 At this stage, we have successfully created a working website with blogs and bloggers.
 Users can also see a list detail of blogs and bloggers.

-In the next section, we will restrict some part our website to only logged-in users and add an extra package to allow us to post rich contents on our blog details page.
+In the next sections, we will restrict some part our website to only logged-in users and add extra packages to allow us to post rich contents on our blog details page.